 Our microgreens are sold in a living state.
 Follow these simple care instructions to maximize their potential in your kitchen!

-- BEST BY DATE: The microgreens will continue to live until ready to harvest (as long as they continue to receive water), but it is advised that you harvest from the pad within three to five days after purchase (although the greens will continue to be fresh in an airtight refrigerator container after you harvest them)!
+- BEST BY DATE: The microgreens will continue to live until ready to harvest (as long as they continue to receive water), but it is advised that you harvest from the pad within five to seven days after delivery (although the greens will continue to be fresh in an airtight refrigerator container after you harvest them)!

 - STORING CUT GREENS: Once harvested, you can keep the dry, cut microgreens in an airtight container in the refrigerator for another 3-5 days, just like a salad mix!